franfif/EpicEvents_CRM/README.md

 ## Usage

 ### Entity-Relationship Diagram
-The Entity-Relationship Diagram (ERD) shows the relationships between the various entities of this CRM: <br>
+The Entity-Relationship Diagram (ERD) shows the relationships between the various entities of this CRM:<br>
 There are 4 main entities within the CRM: employees, clients, contracts, and events.
-Each of these entities have a linked entity defining their role or status.
+Each of these entities has a linked entity defining their role or status.

 <img alt="Entity-Relationship Diagram" src="./static/media/EntityRelationshipDiagram.png" /><br/>